 However, early termination happens for many J-1 visa holders and places their statuses in jeopardy.
 If your J-1 visa has been terminated and you were wondering about what steps to take next, this article presents you with various options you can explore.

-The J-1 visa classification is designed for foreign nationals who wish to participate in an approved exchange visitor program in the U.S. The program is overseen by the United States Department of States (DOS).
-Unlike other temporary visas, the J-1 is not sponsored by a family member or employer, but rather an exchange visitor sponsoring organizations.
+The J-1 visa classification is designed for foreign nationals who wish to participate in an approved exchange visitor program in the U.S. The program is overseen by the United States Department of State (DOS).
+Unlike other temporary visas, the J-1 is not sponsored by a family member or employer, but rather an exchange visitor sponsoring organization.
 There are many DOS-designated organizations eligible to admit people through J-1 exchange visitor programs.

 These include schools, research institutes, and several other reputable organizations.
 There are various program categories covering different fields such as lecturing, studying, teaching, instructing, demonstrating special skills, or observation.
 It is also available to those who wish to receive medical training or education.
-Typically, J-1 visa eligible candidates include:
+Typically, J-1 visa eligible candidates include: professors or scholars, research assistants, students (secondary school, college, or university), teachers, trainees, au pairs (nanny or caregiver), physicians, specialists, camp counselors, and interns.

 Participants from all programs and occupations are expected to abide by the rules guiding their program and immigration status.
 Failure to do so may lead to your J-1 visa early termination.